Pittsburgh Pirates: Current

+Past

 Westinghouse Electric foreman Harold Arlin called the first-ever radio broadcast of a baseball game, an 8-5 Phillies victory over the Pirates on August 5, 1921.
 A rotating group of announcers would call games over the next 15 years until Rosey Rowswell joined the broadcast team in 1936.
 Rowswell did not travel with the team for road games, instead re-creating the action in Pittsburgh after it came in over the teleprinter, usually an inning or so behind.
 After working solo for a decade, he was joined in the booth by Bob Prince in 1947; Prince would become the lead play-by-play man after Rowswell died in February 1955.
 Prince's broadcasting style made him immensely popular with fans, and his almost 30-year run with the club coincided with the Pirates' rise to a championship-caliber team.
 Nicknamed "The Gunner," Prince was known for his "Gunnerisms"—nicknames and quips—and created the Green Weenie in 1966.
 He also called the Pirates' championships in 1960 and 1971 as part of the national broadcast for NBC.

 Prince and his broadcast partner Nellie King were fired in 1975, which drew the ire of the Pirates' fanbase.
 Milo Hamilton and Lanny Frattare took over as the new broadcast team in 1976.
-Hamilton was unhappy in Pittsburgh; he didn't get along with Frattare and felt that he was being criticized for not being Bob Prince.
+Hamilton was unhappy in Pittsburgh and felt that he was being criticized for not being Bob Prince.
 Hamilton left to join the Chicago Cubs after the 1979 season, and Frattare was elevated to the lead play-by-play announcer.
 Frattare would continue to call Pirate games through the 2008 season, becoming the longest tenured play-by-play man in team history.
 In turn, he was replaced by Tim Neverett, who called Pirate games from 2009 through 2015.

 Former analysts include Don Hoak, Nelson Briles, and Jim Rooker.
 Former Pirate pitcher Steve Blass, who won Game 7 of the 1971 World Series, worked as a color analyst for the team from 1983 to 2019.